 Interest on a student loan may be subsidized or unsubsidized.
 The federal government pays the interest on a subsidized loan while the borrower is enrolled at least half-time and during other periods of authorized deferment.
-This effectively reduces the interest rate to 0.0% during the in-school period.
 Examples of subsidized federal student loans include the Perkins Loan and the Direct Subsidized Loan.
 An unsubsidized loan does not have this benefit.
 Any unpaid interest while the borrower is in a deferment (like an in-school deferment) or forbearance will be capitalized to the loan balance when the loan changes its repayment status.

 Lenders sometimes offer a variety of discounts on the terms of the loan to encourage particular types of borrower behavior.
 The most common discount is an interest rate reduction for borrowers who repay their loans through auto-debit, which automatically deducts the monthly loan payments from the borrower’s checking or savings account.
 The auto-debit discount on federal direct education loans is a 0.25% reduction in the interest rate.
 Some lenders of private student loans offer auto-debit discounts that reduce the interest rate by 0.25% or 0.50%.

 Up to $2,500 total in interest on federal and private student loans may be deducted on the borrower’s federal income tax return each year.
 The deduction occurs as an above-the-line exclusion from income and so may be claimed even if the borrower doesn’t itemize deductions.
 This reduces the cost of the loan, the equivalent of a small reduction in the interest rate.

 Loan disbursement fees (also known as origination fees) are effectively a form of up-front interest.
 Assuming a 10-year repayment term, a 4% fee is the equivalent of an increase in the interest rate of about seven-eighths to one percentage point.
 Assuming a 30-year repayment term, a 4% fee is the equivalent of an increase in the interest rate of about one-third to half a percentage point.
 The relative impact of a fee is greater with a shorter repayment term or if the borrower prepays the loan, since the fee will be amortized over less time.
 This is why borrowers who plan to pay off a loan early may wish to avoid up-front fees, if possible.